EitanWong/com.eitan.easymic/Documentation~/en/examples.md

 Real-world implementations and patterns for Easy Mic integration.
 Learn from complete examples that solve common audio recording challenges.

+> Note: API uses AudioWorkerBlueprint for adding/removing processors.
+Create a blueprint with a stable `key`, pass it to `AddProcessor`, and use `GetProcessor<T>(handle, blueprint)` to access the runtime instance for reading data or updating parameters.

 ## 🎙️ Basic Recording Examples

 ### Simple Voice Recording